 - Billstein, R., Libeskind, S., & Lott, J. A Problem Solving Approach to Mathematics for Elementary School Teachers (Eleventh Edition).
-(This textbook will also be used in Math 366 if you take it here next semester.)
 Notice that this is NOT the newest edition. - Texas Essential Knowledge and Skills for Mathematics (revised) Available here: http://ritter.tea.state.tx.us/rules/tac/chapter111/index.html - Texas A&M Student ID Bring your student ID to all exams.
 If you have a question about your grade, please come see me in person and bring your ID. - Calculator A calculator is not required.
 However, a five-function or scientific calculator is allowed.
 Programmable calculators (such as TI83/84/89/inspire), cell phones, tablets, and computers are NOT allowed on exams.